cloudmesh-community/book/chapters/in/AmazonAuroraDB.md

 After choosing Amazon Aurora, AWS will display list of available editions within MySQL and PostgreSQL engines.
-At the time of writing this page, MySQL 5.6-compatible is comes with Serverless and Parallel Query capabilities, hence we will go with this option.
+At the time of writing this page, MySQL 5.6-compatible is comes with Serverless and Parallel Query capabilities, hence we will go with this option (see @fig:aws-aurora-MySQL).
-(see @fig:aws-aurora-MySQL)

 ![AWS Aurora DB](images/auroradb-3.png){#fig:aws-aurora-MySQL}

 ### Step 4 : Aurora Configuration and Settings

-Once we select the engine, next step is to select the Configuration and Setting.(see @fig:aws-aurora-config)
+Once we select the engine, next step is to select the Configuration and Setting (see @fig:aws-aurora-config).

 ![AWS Aurora DB](images/auroradb-4.png){#fig:aws-aurora-config}